SopraIt/skus_classifier/README.md

                         to an existing file to be used as background, default to false
   --brand {plain,mm,gg}
-                        specify how to fetch labels from images, default to file basename
+                        specify how to fetch labels from images, default to plain file basename
   -l {debug,info,warning,error,critical}, --loglevel {debug,info,warning,error,critical}
                         the loglevel, default to error